maitreya118/fraudlens/README.md

 # 🕸️ Fraudlens

-**Graph-native fraud analytics.** XGBoost scores each transaction's fraud risk in isolation; CognoDB reveals the relationships — shared devices, compromised merchants, connected customers — that explain *why* a cluster of transactions is risky and who else is caught up in it.
+Graph-native fraud analytics.
+XGBoost scores each transaction's fraud risk in isolation; CognoDB reveals the relationships — shared devices, compromised merchants, connected customers — that explain why a cluster of transactions is risky and who else is caught up in it.

-Built for the Wexa AI take-home assignment: a small, complete application backed by a graph database (CognoDB, Neo4j-Bolt-compatible), demonstrating graph data modeling, engineering architecture, and a working end-to-end ML + graph pipeline.
+This is a small, complete application backed by a graph database (CognoDB, Neo4j-Bolt-compatible), demonstrating graph data modeling, engineering architecture, and a working end-to-end ML + graph pipeline.

 ---

-## Table of contents
+Table of contents

 - [The use case](#the-use-case)
 - [Why a graph database?](#why-a-graph-database)